 Epistemological Pessimism: My eyes were opened when I realized that humans did not evolve to be knowers of truth.
 Humans, instead, evolved to be able to survive long enough to reproduce and pass on their genes.
 Humans are equipped to be knowers of truth only insofar as that was conducive to evolutionary fitness in our ancient past.
 Let that sink in.
 Any cognitive biases, myths, falsehoods, and noble lies that helped us in our evolutionary past would come to permanently shape our bodies, brains, outlooks, and social practices.
-Have you ever wondered why people (even very educated people) almost never change their minds after hearing a good argument?
+Have you ever wondered why people (even very educated people) almost never change their minds after hearing a good argument that challenges their beliefs?
 Indeed, arguments often just make us more intensively cling to our cherished beliefs.
 Why?
 Simple – because in our evolutionary past, being a loyal member of your tribe was much more important than being an impartial seeker of truth.
 So when “my side” is being attacked in an argument, my brain tells me to defend my side, not weigh all reasons impartially.
 This problem of tribalism overriding rationality cannot be easily cured.
 Fifteen years of education cannot undo millions of years of evolution.
 Our arguments and disagreements will continue to be unproductive and antagonistic indefinitely.

 Moral Pessimism: Why can’t we all just get along?
 Everyone wants peace, cooperation, and social harmony, but this is unlikely to happen because of our insurmountable moral and religious pluralism.
 During the European Enlightenment, philosophers thought that religion would die out and a Religion of Reason would be universally embraced.
 This hypothesis has proven completely misguided.
 Organized religion retains a powerful hold on the human mind.
 However, secularism and non-belief is also a growing presence in the western world.
 Going forward, the clash between religious and secular citizens will grow more intense.
 The religious and secular worldviews are completely irreconcilable.
 For the religious citizen, the good life is organized around religious devotion to God, and the wider society and the government should reflect, however dimly, that worldview.
 For the secular citizen, the good life is one of self-exploration and personal fulfilment, and the wider society and the government should protect the rights, liberties, and social norms to allow this lifestyle.
 These aims could not be more different.
 On issues of sex, sexuality, abortion, drugs, popular culture, church/state separation, and more, our moral and political divides will not heal but remain open wounds.
 Furthermore, new moral divides are looming on the horizon.
 Very soon, we will have the technology to allow parents to design their own offspring, selecting levels of intelligence, creativity, athleticism, etc. How will religious citizens respond to this, when parents, not God, are literally creating and designing life?
 Furthermore, even amongst the secular, moral disagreement is deep and irresolvable.
 Two thousand years of rational philosophical reflection has not given us anything like a consensus about moral truth.
 Instead, the history of moral philosophy is one of interminable conflicts between moral theories (utilitarianism, deontology, virtue ethics, care ethics, social contract theory), and even disagreement about whether or not there is such a thing as moral truth.
 We have no reason to believe that human reason will push us toward consensus about moral issues – indeed, human reason seems to push against consensus.
 Our moral divides will not be overcome.